In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - Linking to Wave Lending where you can apply for business loans and lines of credit

-On the flip side, I had no problems linking my PayPal Business account and other checking accounts.
+Wave is currently working on the ability to help business owners manually import account transactions.
+But, I’ve had no problems linking my PayPal Business account and other checking accounts.

 If you have employees, Wave Accounting software now offers payroll features for a low monthly price.
 With your Payroll feature activated you can manage: